|

 extend from the North Sea to the Swiss border.
 From north to

-south, Eisenhower had three army groups operating: the 21st Army
+south, Eisenhower had three army groups operating:

-British 2nd Army under command; the 12th Army Group under Omar
+12th Army Group (General Omar

 Priority in September was given to Operation MARKET-GARDEN, an